kelvinkuiper/HTML5-Game-lessons/README.md

 - Les 3: A moving background
 - Les 4 (TODO): Collision detection and the 'Enemy' object
 - Les 5 (TODO): Graphics and audio
 - Les 6: A complete roundup of a working HTML5 game.
+You can see a demo on http://kelvinteractive.nl/flappybier/